 Many baby classes and local groups for parents are moving online.
 It’s a way to keep you busy at home and also to support those small businesses again.

 There are still many NCT groups and activities running online.
 Visit our local activities and meet-ups page, enter your postcode to search for your local NCT group and then contact your closest branch to see what's happening in your area.

 A card to your pregnant friend who is more anxious than most about coronavirus.
 A bunch of flowers sent to your neighbour who’s powering through for the NHS.
 One positive thing about a crisis these days is that there is a lot we can do from our sofas.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

-Interactive, engaging and social, check out our virtual antenatal courses.
+Interactive, engaging and social, check out our antenatal courses.
 They’re a great way for you to meet other parents, local to you, as well as providing essential unbiased information and knowledge about pregnancy, birth and early days with your baby.